masukomi/backup_brain/README.md

 # BackupBrain
 BackupBrain is a self-hosted single-user bookmarking app that automatically creates local text-only archives of whatever you bookmark.
+If you make your instance publicly accessible your friends will be able to see all bookmarks that aren't marked private.

-Over time the things it can ingest for you will expand to include "Bookmarked" posts on Mastodon
+Check out the VISION.md document to get an idea for the future plans of this project.

 A list of all your bookmarks…